TadPath/PARDUS/examples/README.md

 ## hu_bubblesort.pcs
 This is the AI bubble sort program that i edited to use the language more efficiently.

+## hu_hello_world.pcs
+Minimal working program in PCS - prints the string "Hello World!" to the script console.
+This demonstrates that you do not need to have any formal functions defined in PCS.

 ## hu_interactive_motion_af.pcs
 This is a script I use on the PUMA CNC stage to allow interactive motion of the stage and autofocus triggering.
 An example of a practical microscopy script.